Products of Conception – Signs, Diagnosis and Treatment

 Retained Products of Conception – Treatment and Medication

-There are various medical as well as surgical treatments that can help in treating products of conception.
+Various medical and surgical treatments can help treat products of conception.
 Following are some of the treatment options for the removal of retained products of conception:

 - D&C or dilatation and curettage: This is the most widely used surgical procedure.
 You can opt for this method to stop or avoid heavy bleeding.
 In this process, the cervix is opened up using some medication and medical instruments.
 The surgeon scrapes the sides of the uterus to collect the retained products of conception.
-In most cases, this procedure is highly safe and is performed under general anaesthesia.
-However, in approximately 20 per cent of the cases, this treatment method may lead to severe haemorrhage in the patients.
+This procedure is usually highly safe and is performed under general anaesthesia.
+However, in approximately 20 percent of the cases, this treatment method may lead to severe haemorrhage in the patients.
 Other side effects may include bleeding, cervical damage, infection, retained products of conception after D&C, etc.

 - Use of medication: Your doctor can administer medication that can be taken orally or vaginally.
 One of the widely used medicines includes misoprostol, which was initially used for treating ulcers; however, now it is used for treating various obstetric conditions, too.
-The medicine has a success rate of 80 to 99 per cent in the pregnancies which had the gestational age of 13 weeks or less.
-However, in some women, this method may not yield fruitful results and D&C may be required.
+The medicine has a success rate of 80 to 99 per cent in pregnancies with a gestational age of 13 weeks or less.
+However, this method may not yield fruitful results for some women, and D&C may be required.
 Taking this medication may sometimes lead to the risk of blood loss, but it also lowers your risk of adhesions post an RPOC, after medical abortion or D&C.

-Miscarriage or medical abortion can be emotionally and physically draining for a woman and if you experience RPOC post the procedure, you are likely to be stressed and anxious.
-However, by keeping your calm and taking the decision that best suits your medical condition is important for good health.
+Miscarriage or medical abortion can be emotionally and physically draining for a woman, and if you experience RPOC during the procedure, you are likely to be stressed and anxious.
+However, keeping calm and deciding what best suits your medical condition is essential for good health.

 Also Read: